AarizQuadir/DevDetective/README.md

-# DevDetective App
+# GitSearch App
-DevDetective is a web application that allows users to search for GitHub profiles and retrieve detailed information about the user, including their repositories, followers, and other relevant data.
+GitSearch is a web application that allows users to search for GitHub profiles and retrieve detailed information about the user, including their repositories, followers, and other relevant data.
 This project aims to provide a simple and intuitive interface for exploring GitHub profiles.

 # Table of Contents
 Features